Molecular Notes: Practice

 - Areas of improvement

-I split the post into Part 1 and Part 2 to emphasise the difference between philosophy and implementation.
+I split the post into Part 1 and Part 2 (this post) to emphasise the difference between philosophy and implementation.
 Molecular Notes (as a note-taking philosophy) is not tied to any particular software tool.
 The only non-negotiable constraint is strong support for bidirectional links – when you link from note A to note B, note B should be aware that it has just been linked to.

 Depending on your workflows, you may have other requirements for an app.
 For me, some other minimum requirements are: